 - The Iguaçu National Park is divided into two parts: Foz do Iguaçu in Brazil and Puerto Iguazú in Argentina.

 - The Iguaçu National Park combined has a total size of 252,983 hectares.

-- UNESCO declared the Iguaçu National Park as World Heritage in 1984.
+- UNESCO declared the Iguaçu National Park a World Heritage in 1984.

-- The Iguazu National Park creates a critical natural ecosystem connected to all Latin America.
+- The Iguazu National Park creates a critical natural ecosystem connected to all of Latin America.